StefanoLanzaPhys/Computational_Physics/README.md

 - `Assignment_5.ipynb` — Notebook for Assignment 5 (dynamics of molecules subjected to the Lennard-Jones potential - second part);
 - `Assignment_6.ipynb` — Notebook for Assignment 6 (Brownian motion and diffusion equation);
 - `Assignment_7.ipynb` — Notebook for Assignment 7 (2D Ising model and Metropolis algorithm);
+- `Assignment_8.ipynb` — Notebook for Assignment 8 (Mean-field, Ising model with external field, and the 1D Ising model);
 - ...